One of the most popular questions we get from friends, family, and readers is, “how old should my child be before I get them a phone?”

 - Does your son or daughter stay home for small periods of time?

-If you answer yes to a few of these questions, it might be time to consider giving them a phone.
+If you answer yes to a few of these questions, it may be time to consider giving them a phone.
 Even if on a part-time or “check out” basis, it could give parents peace of mind knowing that their child is a call or text away.

 Likewise, it gives the kid a quick way to contact someone in an emergency or to check in from time to time.